heron-data/docs/docs/FAQs/sync-vs-async.md

 To summarise, the key differences between `sync` and `async` processing are:

 - **Speed**: `sync` is faster with respect to processing a single batch of transactions and you do not have to rely on receiving a webhook to know when the process is complete (more information on webhooks here)
-- **Accuracy**: because `async` has additional features and considers an end_user holistically, the categorisation is more accurate for businesses (this can be up to 10 percentage points more accurate and is the only way to account for inter-company transfers)
+- **Accuracy**: the `async` data flow offers enhanced accuracy compared to the sync flow due to additional features and a holistic consideration of the end user.
+Specifically, the async flow provides up to 10 percentage points higher accuracy, making it the recommended choice for businesses.
+It excels in accurately categorizing inter-company transfers, which is not possible with the sync flow.
+This higher accuracy applies to both merchant extraction and categorization classification at a transaction level.
+Additionally, at the company level, the async flow delivers improved accuracy for metrics, scores, and predictions.
 - **Number of transactions you are able to process in a single batch**: for `sync`, you are able to send a maximum of **2,500 transactions in a single batch**, whereas for `async`, you are able to send a maximum of **20,000 transactions in a single batch**

 ### Q: Am I able to process transactions both sync and async?